SEEDS: Exponential SDE Solvers for Fast High-Quality Sampling from Diffusion Models: Introduction

-Although our solvers successfully apply to non-isotropic DPMs such as Critically-damped Langevin Dynamics (CLD) {\cite{dockhorn2022score}} (see Prop. \ref{related} and Rem. \ref{cld-rem}), we will restrict our presentation to the isotropic case for which many notations become simpler.
+Although our solvers theoretically apply to certain non-isotropic DPMs such as Critically-damped Langevin Dynamics (CLD) {\cite{dockhorn2022score}} (see Prop. \ref{related} and Rem. \ref{cld-rem}), we will restrict our presentation to the isotropic case for which many notations become simpler.